 Participants spent a fair amount of time discussing the next generations and the importance of youth led movements.
-Some of this conversation centered on blood-quantum as a governmental tool, and other parts of the conversation centered on belonging and on care for those in our communities regardless of their enrollment status.
-This conversation is much more nuanced and is not the focus of this report.
+Some of this conversation centered on blood-quantum40 as a governmental tool, and other parts of the conversation centered on belonging and on care for those in our communities regardless of their enrollment status.41 This conversation is much more nuanced and is not the focus of this report.
 However, the thought that the solution which helps to address the ongoing crisis in Indian country, be one that is accessible and healing

-&lt;sup>39 Kimmerer, R.W.
+39 Kimmerer, R.W.
 (2013) Braiding Sweetgrass.
 Minneapolis, Minnesota: Milkweed.

-&lt;sup>40 Blood-quantum refers to the amount of Indian blood that an individual has.
+40 Blood-guantum refers to the amount of Indian blood that an individual has.

 Blood-quantum is a federal policy that originated as a way to limit tribal membership.
-It was an effort by the federal government as a means of reducing the federal government's obligations to American Indians.
+It was an effort by the federal government as a means of reducing the federal government's obligations to to future generations was just as important during the conversation as were immediate needs of survivors.
+The concept of the "Seven Generations" is central to many tribal communities, and it simply means that we do things for the benefit of the next generations.

+American Indians.
 See Fletcher, M.L.M.
 (2016).
 Federal Indian Law (Hornbook).
 St. Paul, Minnesota: West Academic Publishing.

-&lt;sup>41 Enrollment status simply refers to whether an AI/AN is a member of a federally recognized tribe.
+41 Enrollment status simply refers to whether an AI/AN is a member of a federally recognized tribe.